 - People experiencing poor mental health (including those with dementia)

-I believe that a typical communication cycle is key to meeting the new CQC inspection standards:
+We believe that communication is key to meeting the new CQC inspection standards.
+With this in mind:

 - Outline your aims